GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 Check out the [Replacing WPGraphQL guide](https://gatographql.com/guides/intro/replacing-wpgraphql-with-gatographql).

+= Can I migrate from WordPress to Laravel/Symfony/etc? =

+Yes you can.
+Even more, only the WordPress-specific packages to fetch WordPress data (posts, users, comments, etc) used by your application would need to be ported to the new framework/CMS, and nothing else.

+Check guide [Migrating your app from WordPress to another PHP framework or CMS](https://gatographql.com/guides/interact/migrating-gatographql-from-wordpress-to-another-php-framework-or-cms) to learn more.

 = What are extensions needed for? =

 Extensions are needed to enhance the security of public APIs, add HTTP caching to speed up the application, execute multiple queries in a single request, connect to external services, send emails, and others.